Doctor of Nursing Practice (DNP) Degree

 Coursework Taught in the DNP Degree

-Participate in immersion activities designed to help you advance to a high level of nursing practice.
-Continue to meet your current professional obligations while progressing through an advanced nursing curriculum, which culminates in an evidence-based research Direct Practice Improvement project.
+Expand your healthcare knowledge and nursing skills as you participate in immersion activities designed to help you advance to a high level of nursing practice.
+Continue to meet your current professional commitments while progressing through an advanced nursing curriculum, which culminates in an evidence-based research Direct Practice Improvement Project.

 The Doctor of Nursing Practice program blends theoretical knowledge with clinical application, teaching nursing concepts and skills that are immediately applicable in your clinical practice.
 This program covers a broad array of nursing competencies, including: